Annie14254/weather-app/README.md

 <img src = "./assets/images/deployedpage.png" alt = "An image of the deployed weather app, with a weather forecast shown for New York"/>

 ## Usage
-Access the deployed page at (placeholder).
+Access the deployed page at https://annie14254.github.io/weather-app/.
 Type a city name into the field on the left side of the page, then click on the "Search" button to bring up the weather data.
 If you want to access a previous search, click on the button corresponding to the city name underneath the Search button.

 ## Credits
 The Open Weather Map API was used in the creation of this application.